PaulLerner/inclure/README.md

 # inclure
 Automatic translation from Standard to Inclusive French, and vice-versa.

-Source code and data for the paper "INCLURE: a Dataset  and Toolkit for Inclusive French Translation" (Lerner and Grouin, 2024).
+Source code and data for the paper [INCLURE: a Dataset  and Toolkit for Inclusive French Translation](https://hal.science/hal-04531938) (Lerner and Grouin, 2024).

 ## getting the INCLURE data